 - Signature in plain text. (att, you name.)

-So, it’s important that all your employee email accounts have professional-looking signatures on their emails and Bybrand makes this easy.
+So, it’s important that all your employee email accounts have professional-looking HTML signatures on their emails, and Bybrand makes this easy.

-Best practices for creating a professional email signature
+Best practices for creating a professional and fascinating signature

 Now, you may wonder what makes a good email signature.
 To help you out, we’ve put together best practices for creating your business email signatures.
 These tips will help create consistency across your employees’ email signatures while positively reinforcing your brand’s image.